| ClarityAlmost all diamonds contain very tiny natural birthmarks known

 clarity rating of SI2 represents the point at which inclusions

+are technically not apparent to the average naked eye.
 Clarity is graded using a very precise and complex method

 of evaluating the size, location, and visibility of inclusions.